Florida Golf Cart Laws (Rules for Safe Driving)

 • Leesburg: Golf carts are permitted on certain city streets when the posted limit is 25 mph or below.
 Drivers must follow all traffic laws, just like other motorists.

-• Gulf Breeze: Golf carts can travel on designated roads where the speed limit is under 25 mph.
+• Gulf Breeze: Golf carts can travel on designated roads with a speed limit under 25 mph.
 However, they're not allowed on sidewalks or bike paths.

 Understanding the rules for safely driving golf carts in Florida is crucial.
 These laws protect you and those around you—always drive responsibly.